shdlabs/SSTorytime/docs/API.md

 }

 </pre>

+### Add nodes and links from data

+For the meat of an AddStory function, we can use the Vertex and Edge functions to avoid low level details.
 Adding nodes to a database, without using the N4L language is straightforward:
 <pre>
 	chap := "home and away"